Guidelines for the Appeals SectionPlease read before you start posting

 The first and most common question on the Appeals Section is "Is it worth appealing against the 11+ result"?
 The second is "What do I do next"?

 The Q&A document is lengthy, but it covers all types of Appeal, many different scenarios for appeal evidence, and it is based on years of advising on many hundreds of real cases on this Forum.
-1. Some Brief General Advice on Appeals
+Non-Qualification

 Whether or not it's worth appealing depends on the strength of the case you can put forward.
-It's also worth bearing in mind that, the further away you are from the pass mark, the stronger your case usually needs to be.
+It's also worth bearing in mind that, the further away you are from a qualifying score, the stronger your case usually needs to be.

-The best thing to do is to talk it through with the Head of your child’s current school.
-If you do go to appeal, you'll need the school's support anyway.
+In most case the best thing to do is probably to talk it through with the Head of your child’s current school.
+If you do go to appeal, ideally you'll want the school's support.

 If the Head seems willing to support you, you should ask some specific questions of him/her:

-• Is the school willing to support the appeal very strongly?
+• Is the school willing to give strong support to the appeal?

-• Did the school fully expect your child to pass?
+• Did the school fully expect your child to qualify?

-• Will the school predict level 5s for KS2?
-Even better, high level 5s?
+• Will the school predict 'exceeding expectations'?
+Even better, significantly 'exceeding expectations'?

 • Does the school have good results for any standardised tests done by your child, such as CATs, that could be used as evidence?
-(Scores around the 90th percentile would be ideal.)
+(Scores around the 90th percentile or preferably higher would be ideal.)

-• Would it be in order to ask the class teacher for an additional letter of support?
+• Might it be in order to ask the class teacher for an additional letter of support?

 Assuming that there has been no maladministration in the way in which the admission rules have been applied, then you will need to put forward your specific reasons for wanting a place at the school in question.
 These must be supported by evidence wherever possible.

-Examples of the sort of reasons commonly given can be found in the Q&As section C2. c.
-All appeals
+Examples of the sort of reasons commonly given can be found in the Q&As C2: Appealing for an oversubscribed school

 Apply to the Admission Authority for an appeals form.
 Don't delay - there will almost certainly be a deadline if you want your appeal to be heard at the same time as most of the others.